 Meeting her husband and raising a family:

 Carol met her future husband, Michael Peevey, at an AFL-CIO convention while she was Executive Director of the Richmond Federation of Teachers.
 They married and moved to Southern California, where Mike had a long and successful career with Southern California Edison (SCE), followed by several successful business ventures.
-After he retired, Mike was appointed to the California Public Utilities Commission and now serves as its President.
-Carol and Mike have three children and four grandchildren.
+After he retired, Mike was appointed to the California Public Utilities Commission and served as its President until December 2014.
+Carol and Mike have three children and five grandchildren.

 A lasting commitment to community service: